KDE/documentation-develop-kde-org/content/docs/sensor-faces/_index.md

 SupportsTotalSensors=true
 MaxTotalSensors=2
 ```
-This face does not support sensor colors which is declared explicitely and also does not support
+This face does not support sensor colors which is declared explicitly and also does not support
 low priority sensors because the default is  `false`.
 It however supports display of two total sensors
 ### Installation
 To enable applications finding a face it needs to be installed into a specific directory.
 This is typically